Drought

 Customers will have the opportunity to file an appeal if/when their service area reaches Stage 2 of the Staged Mandatory Conservation and Rationing plan (Schedule 14.1).

-The Allocation Appeal Application may only be submitted for consideration if your water system has been notified of the activation of Mandatory Water Conservation and Rationing (Schedule 14.1) plan.
+The Allocation Appeal Application may only be submitted for consideration if your water system has been notified of the activation of the Mandatory Water Conservation and Rationing (Schedule 14.1) plan.
 To determine if your Customer Service Area has reached Stage 2 or higher, please refer to the list below.